 What is an Olimpico Goal in Soccer?
-(The Nearly Impossible Goal)
+(Almost Impossible!)

 Key moments are what makes soccer games so exciting.

 Moments when a player executes an outrageous skill, a defender makes a last ditch goal-line clearance, a playmaker threads a perfect through ball, or an attacker scores a brilliant goal...

 ...fans of the game absolutely love these plays!

 One of these memorable goal-scoring moments is when a player scores an “Olimpico” -- which is one of the rarest types of goals seen in soccer.

 When it comes off, it is a pretty special moment.